Masai Mara National Reserve Kenya, Masai Mara safari in Kenya tour, Kenya Wildlife Safari

-The Maasai Mara National Reserve is known to be the largest in Narok County in the destination Kenya adjoining the Tanzania’s Serengeti National Park.
+The Maasai Mara National Reserve Kenya is known to be the largest in Narok County in the destination Kenya adjoining the Tanzania’s Serengeti National Park.
 The National Park is named after the Maasai people who are the native settlers of the land with their description of it when viewed at a distance (Mara) as Spotted (Maa) explaining its tree circles, Savannah, scrub and shadows of cloud in the area.
 The Maasai Mara is worldly known for its enormous counts of Maasai lion, Tanzanian Cheetahs and African Leopards not forgetting the iconic annual great migration of Thomson’s gazelle, Zebra and the Wildebeest in July to the month of October to and from the Tanzania’s Serengeti.
 Maasai Mara National Reserve is recorded as a section of the greater Mara Eco system comprising of other group ranches like Lemek, Koiyaki, Ol Chorro Oirowua, Siana, Olkinyei, Maji Moto, Ol Derkesi, Naikara, Kerinkani, Kimintet and Oloirien.

 Kenya Safari Attractions in Maasai Mara National Reserve